Gopikrishna-M-A/web-dev-class/week 3/day2/Overview.md

 });
 ```

-## Creating a Simple Login Page
+## Day Objective

+**By the end of today's session, you will be able to:**

-We'll start building a simple login page for your web project.
+develop a simple login page for your web project.
 This is an exciting step toward creating a functional web application.

 ```javascript
 const express = require('express');